 Both sections are grayed out because I collapsed them.
 The next step is to add the ribbon control instead of those code sections as shown in the screenshot below.

-Theoretically, we should now have a master page that works in Office 365 and SharePoint on-premises without any limitation.
+Theoretically, we should now have a master page that works in Office 365 and SharePoint on-premises without any limitation in all cases, also if you got your cheap MS Office in Aus and just started to figure out what the master page was.

 Test run the master page